OlgaFlower/SeeSi-Legal/PrivacyPolicy.en.md

 - turn app analytics on or off;
 - turn location for Help Now on or off, in iOS Settings.

-Deleting your account removes your locally stored content from your device, including the people you added and their photos, and the country and city Help Now had saved.
+Deleting your account removes your locally stored content from your device: the people you added and their photos, and what Help Now had saved — the country, the city, and the countries whose embassies you chose to see.

 Deleting the app removes locally stored app content from your device, but it does not automatically delete your account or server-side account access data.